 11. Not horridly missing the things you can’t do.
 I’ve addictively ingested coffee every single day for ten years, but in my first trimester when I decided to give caffeine up (not mandatory, but recommended), it was surprisingly easy.

 Same goes for quitting alcohol, sushi, soft cheeses, green tea, deli meats, hot dogs, and all that.
 I’ve enjoyed them all my life and will do so again, but 9 months is a tolerable time to shift things around in the name of building a human.

 12. Need for my partner.
 I am an extremely independent woman, having traveled around the world alone for a year.
 And yet– oh, Biology, you sneaky thing!– I really, really need my husband to be nearby as often as possible now!
 When he leaves for something, I feel a little “ouch!” in my gut.

 This makes me wonder how intense it must be to be pregnant and not have a steady partner nearby.
 Sometimes Colin says, “I feel like I’m not contributing enough!” and I reply, “You have no idea how much you’re helping, just being here!”
 It makes a huge difference.

 There you have my 12 most jarring pregnancy symptoms so far.
 Are they as odd to you as they’ve been for me?
 If you or someone you love has been pregnant, what would you add to this list?
 They say every woman is very different… I look forward to reading your comments.

 Enjoy this article?
-Check out this link for savings on maternity clothing, or do your next Amazon purchase through this deals link, as it is an affiliate that will provide a small commission at no extra cost to you.
+Do your next Amazon purchase through this deals link, as it is an affiliate that will provide a small commission at no extra cost to you.
 Thanks in advance!